Arizona State vs. SMU: Sportsbook promo codes, odds, spread, over/under - December 6

 Arizona State vs. SMU: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 6

-The Arizona State Sun Devils (5-2) will try to build on a three-game winning streak when they host the SMU Mustangs (6-3) at 10:00 PM ET on Wednesday, December 6, 2023 at Desert Financial Arena.
-The contest airs on Fox Sports 1.
+The Arizona State Sun Devils (5-2) welcome in the SMU Mustangs (6-3) after victories in three home games in a row.
+It starts at 10:00 PM ET on Wednesday, December 6, 2023.

-In this article, you can see odds and spreads for the Arizona State vs. SMU matchup across multiple sportsbooks.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Arizona State vs. SMU matchup.

 Arizona State vs. SMU Game Info